 Every Beachbody fitness program comes with a nutrition guide that should help alleviate this issue.

 4. Too much stress!

-If done right with the proper nutritional support, rest, and recovery, the stress caused by exercise toughens you up, fortifying your body against further stress.
+If done right — with the proper nutritional support, rest, and recovery — the stress caused by exercise toughens you up, fortifying your body against further stress.

 Exercise will contribute to your total stress load, becoming part of the problem as opposed to part of the solution.

-So, if you work twelve hours a day, drink more than two alcoholic drinks a night on a regular basis, smoke, sleep less than seven hours a night, have a chronic injury, eat a junk-filled Standard American Diet and are overweight, exercise will tax your body just like all the bad habits on this list and actually cause weight gain in a couple of different ways.
+So, if you work 12 hours a day, drink more than two alcoholic drinks a night on a regular basis, smoke, sleep less than seven hours a night, have a chronic injury, eat a junk-filled Standard American Diet, and are overweight, exercise will tax your body just like all the bad habits on this list and actually cause weight gain in a couple of different ways.